Cinevilla

 Cinevilla is a backlot in Slampe parish in the Tukums Municipality in Latvia, and was created for the outdoor shootings of the feature film Defenders of Riga.
-It is the only backlot in Latvia, and consists of replicas of historical buildings and constructions of Riga, the capital of Latvia.
+It is the only backlot in Latvia, and consists of different sections, including a section with village architecture, a section with prehistorical dwellings, and one with city streets, with replicas of historical buildings and constructions of Riga, the capital of Latvia.
 The backlot has a small canal to resemble the Daugava river quays of the Riga old town.
 The Stone Bridge is also there as well as the historical Lübeck and Pontoon bridges.

 Cinevilla is now a major tourist attraction, and is the only such large-scale open-air cinema exhibition in the Baltic States.
 In 2008, Jānis Streičs shot the film Rudolf's Gold on the lot, simulating a Kurzeme farmstead.